SIS40621 Certificate IV in Outdoor Leadership

 Entry Requirements

 Avondale wants to ensure that you succeed in this qualification.
-You will need to provide evidence that you meet the entry requirements listed below.
-As this qualification is physically demanding and learning will take place in the outdoors, students need to demonstrate they have an interest in outdoor pursuits, are physically fit, and academically suited to the course.
+As this qualification is physically demanding with much of the learning taking place in the outdoors; students need to demonstrate they have an interest in outdoor pursuits, are physically fit, and academically suited to the course.

 Entry requirements for SIS40621 Certificate IV in Outdoor Leadership are: